business dispute arbitration in York Haven, Pennsylvania 17370

 It all started in January 2023 when Wagner Manufacturing agreed to supply Pine Creek Supply with custom steel brackets for use in construction projects across Pennsylvania.
 The contract stipulated delivery of 15,000 units in three installments by June, with clear quality specifications and penalty clauses for late or defective shipments.

-Problems arose quickly.
-Pine Creek claimed the second shipment delivered in April was riddled with flaws—warped brackets that didn’t meet the agreed tolerances.
+Problems arose quickly. the claimant claimed the second shipment delivered in April was riddled with flaws—warped brackets that didn’t meet the agreed tolerances.
 Pine Creek halted payments amounting to $98,000, arguing the defects jeopardized their own contracts with customers.
 Wagner Manufacturing countered that only a small fraction, about 300 units out of 5,000, were faulty and that Pine Creek’s refusal to accept the shipment violated their terms.
 Negotiations stalled as both sides blamed the other for escalating costs and lost opportunities.

 During the three-day arbitration hearing, tensions ran high.
 Wagner Manufacturing’s lead engineer testified that their quality checks showed a 98% compliance rate and that Pine Creek’s onsite inspectors failed to handle the products properly, causing some damage.
 Pine Creek’s expert argued that the defects were consistent with manufacturing errors and pointed to internal emails where Wagner acknowledged the flaws but downplayed their impact.